-Quarterly, published eight weeks after the reference quarter
+Quarterly and annual, published eight weeks after the reference quarter.

 To sample the span of Norwegian households’ transactions abroad, the travel survey covers the transactions made when nights have been spent abroad.
 For day trips, the cross-border trade surveys the transactions.

-The statistics are used by public authorities, trade organizations and international organizations like Eurostat and OECD.
+The statistics are used by public authorities, trade organizations and international organizations like Eurostat.
 In addition, media is an important user.
 Internally, the national accounts are the main users.